Language may help AI navigate new environments

 It’s theorized that prior knowledge of tasks through structured language could be combined with reinforcement learning to mitigate its shortcomings, and BabyAI++ was designed to put this theory to the test.
 To this end, the platform builds upon an existing reinforcement learning framework — BabyAI — to generate various dynamic, color tile-based environments along with texts that describe their layouts in detail.

-BabyAI++’s levels consist of objects that can be picked up and dropped; doors that can be unlocked and opened; and various tasks that must be undertaken by the agents.
+BabyAI++’s levels consist of objects that can be picked up and dropped; doors that can be unlocked and opened; and various tasks that the agents must be undertake.
 Like the environments themselves, the tasks are randomly generated, and they’re communicated to the agent through “Baby-Language,” a compositional language that uses a subset of English vocabulary.

-The above-mentioned texts reveal which types of tiles are in use and what color is matched to each tile.
+The abovementioned texts reveal which types of tiles are in use and what color is matched to each tile.
 Since the pairing between the color and tile type is randomized, the agent must understand the description for it to properly navigate the map.

 Within BabyAI++, every level is partitioned into two configurations: training and testing.
 In the training configuration, the agent is exposed to all tile and colors types in the level, but some combinations of color-type pairs are held out.
 In the testing configuration, all color-type pairs are enabled, forcing the agent to use language grounding to associate the type of the tile to the color.